adrx/MailmanService/README.md

 To use this, your code will need to require vendor/autoload.php.

-dev version uses symfony/browser-kit and symfony/http-client, modifies and incorporates some methods from https://github.com/ghanover/mailman-sync
+master version uses symfony/browser-kit and symfony/http-client, modifies and incorporates some methods from https://github.com/ghanover/mailman-sync

 Credits